DevExpress-Examples/xaf-how-to-sort-a-listview-in-code/Readme.md

 ## Implementation Details

-Create a View Controller in the Module project and use the ColumnsListEditor API to configure sorting settings for the List View columns:
+In the Module project, create a View Controller and use the `ColumnsListEditor` API to configure sort settings for the List View columns:

 _File to review:_ [SortListViewController.cs](CS/EFCore/SortListViewEF/SortListViewEF.Module/Controllers/SortListViewController.cs)